-Who wouldn't want to have bought in at ground-floor prices of companies long before they became big and successful?
+Who wouldn't want to have bought in at ground-floor prices of companies before they became big and successful?
 That's the hope of many penny stock investors.
-If you've never heard of penny stocks or are considering investing in them, here are some of the key features.
+If you've never heard of penny stocks or are considering investing in them, here are some of the key things to think about.

 What are penny stocks?

 A penny stock is loosely categorized by the Securities and Exchange Commission as one that trades for less than $5 per share and usually has a relatively small market capitalization (i.e., company value).

 In practice, you might come across several definitions of a penny stock.
 Some investors consider penny stocks to be those that trade for less than $1 and/or over the counter on the OTC Bulletin Board.
 You may see penny stocks referred to as micro-cap stocks at Fidelity (or as "small companies" elsewhere).

 Investors who like penny stocks perceive them as having several attractive features: the low stock price, which allows investors to buy a relatively large number of shares, and the potential for quick gains."
 Some penny stock investors may buy tens of thousands of shares for a relatively low amount of money, hoping that the price will rise sharply over a short period of time.
 But there is much more to think about when it comes to penny stocks.